redstone-finance/redstone-docs/docs/redstone-credora/methodologies/loans_pairs_with/rehypothecated_collateral/index.md

 ### Step 1: Calculate Outstanding Loans Risk

-The first simulation step calculates the Probability of Significant Loss (PSL) for each virtual market under the assumption that collateral assets are “static”—temporarily disregarding their potential use as borrowed assets elsewhere.
+The first simulation step calculates the Probability of Significant Loss (PSL) for each virtual loan pair under the assumption that collateral assets are “static”—temporarily disregarding their potential use as borrowed assets elsewhere.
 Monte Carlo simulations model price movements across all assets, determining when positions would be liquidated based on health factors.

-For each virtual market (such as USDC borrowed against ETH), the methodology quantifies both the probability and magnitude of losses from liquidation failures.
-This establishes a baseline risk assessment for each collateral–borrow pair in isolation and follows the same methodology described in [Markets without Rehypothecation](/docs/redstone-credora/methodologies/markets/without_rehypothecation/).
+For each virtual loan pair (such as USDC borrowed against ETH), the methodology quantifies both the probability and magnitude of losses from liquidation failures.
+This establishes a baseline risk assessment for each collateral–borrow pair in isolation and follows the same methodology described in [Loan Pairs without Rehypothecation](/docs/redstone-credora/methodologies/loans_pairs_with/isolated_collateral/).

 ### Step 2: Recursive Risk Integration

-The second step captures rehypothecation effects by incorporating the PSLs calculated in Step 1 as enhanced **Probability of Default (PD)** inputs for collateral assets, then re-running market simulations with these augmented collateral PDs.
+The second step captures rehypothecation effects by incorporating the PSLs calculated in Step 1 as enhanced **Probability of Default (PD)** inputs for collateral assets, then re-running loan pair simulations with these augmented collateral PDs.

 #### Collateral Risk = Collateral Default Risk + Outstanding Loans Risk